RyanYuanyang/Sea-Battle-Game/README.md

 - Modes 1:  Two players.
 You can play with another player.
 The players will each place their ships on a 9x9 board, and then begin to guess.

-- 1 Aircraft Carrier, 5 spots
+- 1 Aircraft Carrier, 6 spots
-- 1 Battleship, 4 spots
+- 1 Battleship, 5 spots
-- 1 Cruiser, 3 spots
+- 1 Cruiser, 4 spots
-- 1 Destroyer, 2 spots
+- 1 Destroyer, 3 spots
 - 1 Submarine, 2 spots